Psychology B.A. Degree Requirements

 - Also required: Must declare a minor (or a second major) in a field other than psychology

-- Completion of a math course at the 100 level or above.
+- Completion of one 3-4 credit course with a MATH or STAT prefix at the 099 level or above.